 About the OLE!
 Award

 The Outstanding Latino/a Educator (OLÉ) Award was established in 2004 in the College of Education under the auspices of the College’s Diversity Committee.
-The awards are given annually to Latino/a COEDU students who demonstrate exceptional performance/potential in the areas of teaching, research, and service.
-One award is available at each of the levels of study (undergraduate, master or education specialist, and doctoral).
-Additionally, there is an honorable mention award for each level as well.
-An awards dinner is held in early October to which all nominees and their families are invited.
+The awards are given annually to Latina/o students of the College of Education who, according to COEDU faculty nominators, demonstrate exceptional performance/potential in the areas of teaching, research, and service.
+One award is available at each of the levels of study (Undergraduate, Master’s/Ed.
+S., and Doctoral).
+Additionally, there is an honorable mention award for each level as well (criteria for the awards can be found below).
+Nominees and their families are invited to an awards dinner to be held on Friday, October 17th from 6:00 p.m. –8:00 p.m. in the COEDU's TECO Room.
 Recipients receive an honorarium as well as other gifts.

 3. Any additional information you feel would help the selection committee make its determination.
 For example, you may submit any samples of the nominee’s work you may deem appropriate to support your nomination.